structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Pages & Templates.md

 The context menu varies depending on the element type.
 For page elements, it only allows inserting an `<html>` element or a template element, cloning the page, expanding or collapsing the tree, and deleting the page.
 For content elements, the insert options are limited to Insert Before and Insert After, since content elements cannot have children.
 The following sections describe the full context menu available for HTML and template elements.

 ### Suggested Widgets (when available)
-This menu item appears when a local or remote Widget exists whose `selectors` property matches the current element.
-Selectors are written like CSS selectors, for example `table` to match table elements or `div.container` to match div elements with the `container` class.
-This provides quick access to Widgets that are designed to work with the selected element type, allowing you to insert them directly as children.
+This menu item appears when a local Widget exists whose `selectors` property matches the current element.
+Selectors are standard CSS selectors, so you can match against any HTML attribute: `table` matches table elements, `div.container` matches div elements with the `container` class, and `#sidebar` matches the element with that id.
+In addition, Structr makes the `componentType` attribute available as `type` for selector matching.
+Widget libraries use this to enforce nesting rules, for example `[type='container']` makes a Widget appear inside any element whose componentType is `container`.
+See the [Widgets & Components](/structr/docs/ontology/Building%20Applications/Widgets%20&%20Components) chapter for details on the component type system.

 ### Suggested Elements (when available)
 This menu item appears for elements that have commonly used child elements.
 For example, when you open the context menu on a `<table>` element, Structr suggests `<thead>`, `<tbody>`, `<tr>`, and other table-related elements.
 Similarly, a `<ul>` element suggests `<li>`, a `<select>` suggests `<option>`, and so on.
 This speeds up page building by offering the most relevant elements for your current context.